duoyuncloud/ModelConverterTool/tests/README.md

 pytest
 ```

-For release validation, ensure `test_integration.py` passes.
+For release validation, ensure both `test_integration.py` and `test_mup2llama.py` pass, as they cover end-to-end and advanced parameter adaptation scenarios.

-## Manually Running Integration Test in CI
+## CI/Manual Integration Test

-To manually trigger the high-coverage integration test (`test_integration.py`) in GitHub Actions:
+To manually trigger the high-coverage integration test (`test_integration.py`) in CI:
 1. Go to the repository on GitHub.
-2. Click the "Actions" tab at the top.
+2. Click the "Actions" tab.
-3. Select the "Test" workflow from the left sidebar.
+3. Select the "Test" workflow.
-4. Click the "Run workflow" button (top right).
+4. Click "Run workflow" and choose the branch (usually `main`).
-5. Choose the branch (usually `main`) and click the green "Run workflow" button.
-6. The integration test job will run and its progress and results can be monitored in the Actions tab.
+5. Monitor progress and results in the Actions tab.

-This is useful for release validation or after major changes.
+This is recommended before releases or after major changes.